Date: Wednesday, November 6, 2019 at 10:30am

 Kathie diStefano will be in Baltimore late October to early November 2019 on her “Operation Trash Tour 2019.”

 She is part of the artist roster at Young Audiences Arts for Learning, Maryland.
-Public schools can sign up on the Young Audiences website to schedule the “Seagull Mama” performance at their own school this year or in the future.
+Public schools can sign up on the Young Audiences website to schedule the “Seagull Mama” performance at their own school this year or in the future for kids in kindergarten through grade 2.
+Young Audiences can provide subsidies to reduce the cost of the performance.

-During her visit to Baltimore in fall 2019, she will also be offering an interactive lecture on trash and recycling for middle and high school audiences.
+During her visit to Baltimore in fall 2019, she will also be offering interactive lectures on trash and recycling for middle and high school audiences.